If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The default setting is Genesis mode.

-• The time taken for time travelling is actually a bit longer.
-Some objects that activated warping in the original Mega-CD game do not do so in this remake.
+• The time traveling cutscene is actually a bit longer.
+Some objects that activated warping in the original Sega CD game do not do so in the remake.

-• In the mobile releases, the time taken for time traveling was shortened from 220 to 204.
+• In the mobile releases, the time travel animation was shortened from 220 frames to 204.

 Tails

-• Tails has his moveset from Sonic the Hedgehog 3, allowing him to get to areas that Sonic cannot normally access without the use of time travel.
+• Tails has his moveset from Sonic the Hedgehog 3, allowing him to fly to get to areas that Sonic cannot normally access without the use of time travel.

 • Tails cannot use the Super Peel-Out.